photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 # `options.yml`

-If you are unable to configure your instance using [environment variables or command flags](../config-options.md), e.g. because it was installed through an app store, you can alternatively use an `options.yml` file located in the *config* folder.
+If you are unable to configure your instance using [environment variables or command flags](../config-options.md), for example because it was installed through an app store, you can alternatively set config values using an `options.yml` file in the *config* folder.

 A custom *config* path can be specified with the variable `PHOTOPRISM_CONFIG_PATH` or the flag `--config-path`.
 If you use a third-party integration or package, you should find the exact location in the corresponding documentation.
-By default, the *config* folder is a subdirectory of [the *storage* folder](../docker-compose.md#photoprismstorage).
+By default, it is a subdirectory of the [*storage* folder](../docker-compose.md#photoprismstorage).

-!!! tldr ""
+To display all global config flags and variables, you can run `photoprism --help` in a [terminal](../docker-compose.md#command-line-interface).
+The corresponding names to use in the `options.yml` and [`defaults.yml`](defaults-yml.md) files are listed below, grouped by purpose.

 Note that that all changes require a restart to take effect, and that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI will also be stored in the `options.yml` file.
 We therefore recommend that you edit the file only when PhotoPrism is not running.

-## Example
+### Example

 Since you only need to specify the values you want to change, an `options.yml` file doesn't have to contain all possible options and could look like this, for example: